-The Well Beings community invites you to submit audio sound bites to be considered for a new documentary series, tentatively titled Hiding in Plain Sight: Our Mental Health Crisis, a Ewers Brothers Production, Executive Produced by Ken Burns.
+The Well Beings community invites you to submit audio sound bites to be considered for a new documentary series, tentatively titled Hiding in Plain Sight: Youth Mental Illness, a Ewers Brothers Production, Executive Produced by Ken Burns.
 Send in an audio recording of you, with family or friends, talking about your mental health journey in everyday life.
 Audio clips can be anonymous submissions, or you can identify yourself.
 Audio submissions are preferred, but we will accept video submissions.

 Submissions can be made here: https://bit.ly/33Ks6aJ

 The following prompts may be used, but are not required:

 - How do you cope with your challenges?

 - Are there any specific moments that may have contributed to your mental health challenges?

 - How do you feel around other people?

 - What/who makes you feel supported and understood?

 Multiple submissions will be accepted, and each submission should be three minutes, maximum for consideration.
 Selected submissions may be featured in the documentary series or on WellBeings.org.

 DISCLAIMER: By voluntarily submitting my audio/video via this online form, I agree to allow WETA to use my audio/video and appearance, in all media and in perpetuity, on all WETA and WellBeings digital platforms for its Mental Health campaign, as well as in Hiding in Plain Sight: Youth Mental Illness (w.t.) at WETA’s discretion.